-"Keeping Blue Ocean a goal

-Keep customers as the soul.
+Keeping Blue Ocean a goal Keep customers as the soul.
 Mix both tools.
 Set some rules.
+Then Customer thrills.

 The data clearly shows that companies leveraging Design Thinking (DT) and Blue Ocean Strategy (BoS) grow faster, innovate better, and achieve higher profitability than traditional firms.
 Businesses that take strategic risks report a 75% success rate in new product launches and 90% customer satisfaction, while risk-averse firms struggle to keep up.
 The technology sector leads in adopting these strategies, whereas industries like manufacturing are slower to innovate.
-Beyond business performance, DT and BoS together can reshape marketing (7Ps), HR, operations, finance, leadership, and organizational culture, driving holistic transformation.
+Beyond business performance, DT and BoS together can reshape marketing (Rawabdeh et al., 2012; 7Ps), HR, operations, finance, leadership, and organizational culture, driving holistic transformation.
 Future research can focus on integrating these strategies to develop new models for strategy execution and cultural adoption.
-As businesses embrace this mindset, "Design a Blue Ocean.
-Strategic Thinking" could define the next era of innovation and competitive advantage.
+As businesses embrace this mindset, Design a Blue Ocean.
+Strategic Thinking could define the next era of innovation and competitive advantage.
+Future research can focus on execution models for strategic and cultural adoption.